Get expert help figuring out if you are being used (and what to do about it if you are). Click here to chat online to someone right now.

 If you feel the balance of the relationship has shifted too far in the direction of your friend/partner and you’re the one making all the running, it’s definitely time to take an overview and re-evaluate where you stand.

-Not sure what to do about someone who is using you?
+Still not sure whether or not you are being used?
 Chat online to a relationship expert from Relationship Hero who can help you figure things out.
 Simply click here to chat.

 You may also like: